Jake McCarthy Player Props: Diamondbacks vs. Guardians

 Jake McCarthy At The Plate

-- McCarthy is hitting .223 with four doubles, three triples, a home run and 10 walks.
+- McCarthy is batting .230 with four doubles, three triples, a home run and 10 walks.

-- McCarthy will look to extend his four-game hitting streak.
-He's batting .389 over the course of his last outings.
+- McCarthy is batting .429 during his last games and is riding a five-game hitting streak.

-- In 48.6% of his games this year (18 of 37), McCarthy has picked up at least one hit, and in eight of those games (21.6%) he recorded more than one.
+- In 50.0% of his games this year (19 of 38), McCarthy has picked up at least one hit, and in nine of those games (23.7%) he recorded at least two.

-- McCarthy has driven in a run in six games this season (16.2%), including one multiple-RBI game.
+- McCarthy has driven in a run in six games this year (15.8%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.